rhomobile/rhomobile-docs/eb/en/edge/api/sensor.md

 	* <code>myObject.start()</code>

 ### stop()
-<p>Stops listening to the sensor retrieved by using makeSensorType.
-On Windows Mobile/CE its recommended to call stop on all retrieved sensor objects before exiting a page.</p>
+Stops listening to the sensor retrieved by using makeSensorType.
+On Windows Mobile/CE its recommended to call stop on all retrieved sensor objects before exiting a page.

 ####Parameters
 <ul><li>callback : <span class='text-info'>CallBackHandler</span></li></ul>